spillerrec/skytrails-replacer/README.md

 `./trailsViewer INPUT_X3_FILE`

 Or simply drag-and-drop a file onto the executable.
 A folder called `images` should exist in the working directory and contain the game images in PNG format.
 Use the option in `falcnvrt` to generate the PNG files.
+To move around in the scene, hold CTRL or SHIFT while moving the mouse to rotate/zoom.

+### Progress / Support

+Files from First and Second chapter works.

+This is done without searching for markers in the files which is the approch used in all other avaiable code.
+The structure is fully parsed though a lot about the format is still not understood.
+Some of the conditions might be incorrect.

+Most of the files not working yet are containing what looks like bone data.

+- First chapter: 926 of 952 files parses (97.3%)
+- Second chapter: 1552 of 1598 files parses (97.1%)
+- Third chapter: Unknown

 ### specifications